prgering/interaction-quality-modelling-sds/README.md

 Filter the System-Derived (SD) features to exclude dialogues with missing audio files or no user or agent speech.

-> Prerequisite: This step can only be run once validated user and agent transcripts have been produced.
+> Prerequisite: Run only after validated user and agent transcripts are generated.

 ```bash
 python scripts/filter_system_features.py